-Casio PX750 WH 88-Key Touch Sensitive with USB Connectivity Digital Piano: When Norah Jones said that, “Without a piano, I don’t know how to stand, don’t know what to do with my hands” I think every pianist related to it well.
+When Norah Jones said that, “Without a piano, I don’t know how to stand, don’t know what to do with my hands”, I think every pianist related to it well.

-The piano has been one of the prominent musical instruments since ages.
+The piano has been one of the prominent musical instruments for ages.
 However, with time the piano world has experienced a lot of technological advancements.

-The zenith of them being Digital Piano.
+The zenith of them is Digital Piano.
 The digital pianos have managed to garner everyone’s attention.
-Be it a professional or an advanced player or a beginner, digital pianos are on everyone’s top list.
+Be it a professional or an advanced player, or a beginner, digital pianos are on everyone’s top list.

-In lieu of providing the best quality digital pianos, a lot of brands are positioned in this league.
-Amongst those brands, a few of them have managed to make a mark for themselves.
+Instead of providing the best quality digital pianos, many brands are positioned in this league.
+Among those brands, a few have managed to make a mark for themselves.
 One such brand is; Casio.

-Casio is a Japanese multinational corporation based out of Tokyo, Japan and was founded by Tadao Kashio.
-Casio is one of the leading brands and is known for its calculators, digital/analog watches, cameras and digital keyboards or pianos.
+Casio is a Japanese multinational corporation based in Tokyo, Japan, founded by Tadao Kashio.
+Casio is one of the leading brands known for its calculators, digital/analogue watches, cameras and digital keyboards or pianos.

-Casio has been producing musical instruments for more than 30 years and this experience reflects in their products.
-One of the reasons people prefer Casio is that all Casio digital pianos come with a long 3 year parts and labor factory warranty, which is icing on the cake.
+Casio has been producing musical instruments for more than 30 years, reflecting this experience in their products.
+People prefer Casio because all Casio digital pianos come with a long three-year parts and labor factory warranty, which is icing on the cake.

-Casio, as a brand has been always popular among people.
-It is known to produce quality products at cheap price.
+Casio, as a brand, has always been popular among people.
+It is known to produce quality products at low prices.
 Thus, their pianos are popular amongst beginners.
-In fact, the Casio’s Privia line is one of the most popular digital piano options on the market today.
+The Casio’s Privia line is one of the most popular digital piano options on the market today.

-With its Privia line, Casio has taken the market of Digital pianos, altogether to a new level.
-All the models have something different and innovative to offer, which simply is eye-grabbing.
+With its Privia line, Casio has taken the market of Digital pianos altogether to a new level.
+All the models have something different and innovative to offer, which is eye-grabbing.

 Let’s have a look at one of the top sellers of this brand:

-Basically, Casio PX750 is an upgradation of P150.
+Casio PX750 is an up-gradation of P150.
 It carries that class and authenticity of a grand piano.
 Let’s have a look at some of its features:

 The best part of this model is its portability.
-It is fairly lightweight that weighs only thirty-two kilograms, thus can be moved easily.
-PX750 has a compact furniture style cabinet with a sliding metal key cover, which keeps the dust off the keys.
+Casio PX 750 is relatively lightweight and weighs only thirty-two kilograms.
+Thus, it can be moved easily.
+PX750 has a compact furniture-style cabinet with a sliding metal key cover, which keeps the dust off the keys.

 All these colors are simply marvelous and give a classy finish to the piano.
-My personal favorite is black wood tone finish, as for some reason it carries that authentic touch to it.
+My personal favorite is the black wood tone finish, as for some reason, it carries that authentic touch to it.

-The key action is one of the most important concerns of any player while buying a piano.
+The key action is one of the essential concerns of any player while buying a piano.
 Surprisingly, PX750 surpass all the expectations.

 It is a Full set of 88-Keys with ebony and ivory textures that provide the ultimate feel of a grand piano.
 The Tri-sensor scaled hammer action keyboard steals the light.
 This particular feature demands slow claps for Casio.

-The Tri-sensor is a useful tool and helps adjust the key action accordingly.
+The Tri-sensor is a valuable tool and helps adjust the key action accordingly.

 What accolades this Tri-sensor technology is the textured ebony and ivory keys that add that touch of richness to the piano.
 The scaled hammer action of the keyboard is backed up by Casio’s Acoustic and Intelligent Resonator (AiR) system.

-The Casio PX750 has 128-note polyphony and have two sounds layered together.
+The Casio PX750 has 128-note polyphony and has two sounds layered together.
 It has 18 instrument tones, five of which are various acoustic piano sounds.
-The other sounds are a mix of strings, organs, harpsichord and the electric pianos.
+The other sounds are a mix of strings, organs, harpsichord, and electric pianos.

-It has an upgraded, 16w speaker system that has been praised by the best of the musicians.
+It has an upgraded, 16w speaker system praised by the best of the musicians.

 For that additional sound, connect external speakers or an amplifier to the output jacks on the Casio.

-It has a feature called half-pedaling, which helps in producing a more realistic pedal sustain reproduction.
-This very feature is rare to find on digital pianos.
+It has a half-pedaling feature, which helps produce a more realistic pedal to sustain reproduction.
+This same feature is rare to find on digital pianos.

-It even allows duet play by electronically splitting the keyboard into 2 equal parts, which simply makes it easier to give lessons.
+It even allows duet play by electronically splitting the keyboard into two equal parts, which makes it easier to give lessons.

-It has a MIDI capability and comes with a standard USB that makes a connection with any computer or tablet easier.
+It has a MIDI capability and a standard USB that makes connecting with any computer or tablet easier.

-The bonus features include a built-in electronic metronome for timing, 2 headphone jacks for private playing, touch response adjustments, Brilliance, Chorus, and special reverb echo effects, auto power-off and a classical music library for play along.
+The bonus features include a built-in electronic metronome for timing, two headphone jacks for private playing, touch response adjustments, Brilliance, Chorus, special reverb echo effects, auto power-off, and a classical music library for play along.

-However, the piano lacks a digital screen, therefore you need to take the help of owner’s manual in order to access these functions.
+However, the piano lacks a digital screen.
+Therefore you need to take the help of the owner’s manual to access these functions.